pavelekshin/infromix-to-mssql-replication/README.md

 ### Known issues:

 1. In source DB, in the "call" and "vxmlsession" tables, enddatetime column is filled after the call is completed
-2. In source DB, in the "call" and "vxmlsession" tables, enddatetime column may not be filled for some reasons and stay NULL
+2. In source DB, in the "call" and "vxmlsession" tables, enddatetime column may not be filled for some reason and stay NULL
-3. In source DB, in the "vxmlelementdetail" table may contains repeated rows
+3. In source DB, in the "vxmlelementdetail" table may contain repeated rows

 > [!IMPORTANT]
 > 1. Convert "varvalue" column data which may contains non-Latin char from source "vxmlelementdetail" table to NVARCHAR